Zabamund/T22_getting_started/README.md

 A short introduction to get you started in the world of Python.

+This repo was created to contribute an introductory session to Transform 2022.

+The [video](https://www.youtube.com/watch?v=wF9ZlPOCwIc) can be found on YouTube.
+All information about Transform can be found at https://transform.softwareunderground.org/overview

 ## Contents

 - Getting python setup on your computer